Georgia Juvenile Criminal Defense Attorney

-Whether a minor child in your family is accused of a juvenile offense or DFCS takes action against you, you will have questions and will need trusted legal guidance.
-For a no cost, no obligation initial consultation, please call the Law Office of Paul Ghanouni.
-We will gladly help you understand the charges your child or your family faces, and the legal options available to resolve your problem.
-Call our law firm at 770-720-6336 to arrange an appointment and learn how we can help.
+Whether a minor child in your family is accused of a juvenile offense, you will have questions and will need trusted legal guidance.
+For a no-cost, no-obligation initial consultation, please call the Law Office of Paul Ghanouni.
+We will gladly help you understand the charges your child or your family faces, as well as the legal options available to resolve your problem.
+Call our law firm at 770-824-9182 to arrange an appointment and learn how we can help.

 For information on under 21 years of age driver’s license suspension click here to see our section on traffic violations.

 We are here to help